 Assessing Trauma, Abuse and Loss via Guided Imagery and Music

 by Amy Clements-Cortés, Ph.D., MusM, MTA, Mt-BC, FAMI

 Holocaust survivors often face many psychological and emotional issues such as fear, and intrusive thoughts and images as a result of the traumatic experiences they endured.
-Guided Imagery and Music is … Continue Reading ››
+Guided Imagery and … Continue Reading ››